Connect with us

 The DGA has since announced its support Presley’s candidacy.
 New Jersey Gov. Phil Murphy is the chairman of the Democratic Governors Association.
 He says Mississippi may be “the sleeper” of this election cycle.

-Murphy told the Associated Press that Presley’s has been winning over donors, referencing a fundraiser held for the Mississippi challenger in New Jersey.
+Murphy told the Associated Press that Presley’s style has been winning over donors, referencing a fundraiser held for the Mississippi challenger in New Jersey.
 “We’ve got a great candidate.
 This guy’s the real deal,” Murphy said.

 Does being the DGA’s guy mean that Presley is one of the aforementioned candidates fighting for abortion, or does he break rank?